 “In 2010, at the lowest point in my adult life, I was looking everywhere for relief/comfort/distraction.
 And I turned to food.
 It could have been anything.
 Drugs.
 Alcohol.
 Sex.
 But eating became the one thing I could look forward to.
 Count on to get me through.
 There were stretches when the highlight of my week was a favorite meal and a new episode of TOP CHEF.
 Sometimes that was enough.
 Had to be.”

 I feel this SO HARD.
-My weight has been stable for a few years now, even slowly dropping over the last year.
-This coincides with my mental health journey.
 When I was depressed, isolated, suffering… there were absolutely times when eating was my only joy.
 “Get out of bed, you’ve got popsicles in the freezer!”
 No joke.
-There was a lot more at play there but this was definitely a major element in my weight gain.
-I struggled with compulsivity and impulsivity as well.
+At the time, I struggled with compulsivity and impulsivity as well.
 Sometimes this was food related, sometimes drug and alcohol related.
 Sometimes I’m just relieved I survived that part.
 Thank Big Pharma for the dozen or so meds that saved my life.
-Feeling unworthy, unloved, out of control, and completely lost… I gained another 70 pounds on top of the 30 I had gained via the stress of new marriage, new house and new baby.
-This is another reason why shaming fat people does not actually help them lose weight.
-I was already full of shame, that’s *why* I was gaining weight.
+Feeling unworthy, unloved, out of control, and completely lost… I gained about 100 pounds in just a few years.
 And I didn’t give a fuck that I was getting fat.
 In fact, deep down, I liked it.
 It felt comfortable and soft.
-People stopped looking at me, I felt hidden and safe.
+People stopped looking at me and I felt hidden and safe.

 “Now, when I see that image of me in my red t-shirt, a rare smile on my face, I am reminded of my struggle.
 My endurance and my perseverance in the face of all kinds of demons.
 Some within.
 Some without.